 In the absence of any serious symptoms, these are some steps that all women can take to keep their vagina healthy and thriving.

 Vaginas are naturally designed to keep themselves clean and maintain a healthy pH balance.
-For cleanliness, a daily wash of the outer genital area with warm water and unscented soap or gel is sufficient.
+For cleanliness, a daily wash of the outer genital area with warm water and unscented soap or gel is sufficient to clean your vagina.

 Underwear can have a substantial impact on vaginal health.